LeenZebdeh/LeenZebdeh.github.io/_projects/NLP_second.md

 title: Grammar Checker
 description: "We write a grammar and a parser to parse the POS tag sequence."
 importance: 4
-category: CMPUT 461 - Introduction to Natural Language Processing
+category: CMPUT 461 - Introduction to Natural Language Processing (NLP)
 ---

 [Link to the GitHub repo](https://github.com/Leen-Alzebdeh/NLP-Grammar-Checker)